|

 Instructor(s): Glick, Bud |

-Prerequisite(s): Prerequisite: Students must complete one unit in a Visual Thinking Course |
+Prerequisite(s): Prerequisite: Students must complete one unit in a Visual Thinking Course or obtain permission of instructor. |

 Distribution Requirement: Meets Arts Requirement |